What TV show would you choose?

 WHISKER WISDOM CATERVIEW WITH CREALDE!

-After all, it was my idea, not his.
+Mostly because it was my idea, not his.
 If you know cats well, you know they don’t do anything they don’t want to do.

-I met Crealde in the garden behind his and Echo’s home, where he was seated like a palace prince waiting for me to curtsy.
 As I ran my fingers through his beautifully long pearl-white fur, I swear his purr revved like a B-52 airplane engine.
-Realizing how cat-like he was acting, he quickly snapped back into character.
+He suddenly realized how cat-like he was acting and quickly snapped back into character.

 ME: Crealde, good to see you.
 We haven’t had a chance to catch up for several years.
 How’s it been going for you?